Join our volunteering adventure as we travel from Halls Gap to Great Western on the Little Vic!

 Choose your role

-There are a so many ways you can help on the Great Vic – at the campsite, on the route or with logistics.
-Pick a fun role and join the volunteer community for nine days of camping, bikes and camaraderie.
+There are so many ways you can help on the Little Vic – at the campsite, on the route or with logistics.
+Pick a fun role and join the volunteer community for 4 days of camping and camaraderie.

 Here are the answers to your most common questions.

 If your question isn’t in the list, please email us for more information.

 Volunteers have been the heart and soul of the Great Vic ever since its beginning in 1984 – and the event simply could not go ahead without them!
 There are many benefits to volunteering with us.

 Campsites are typically located on recreation reserves including ovals and surrounding parkland.
 Campsites are regularly maintained by the local councils as they are used throughout the year by the local communities.
 Please respect the campsites so we can leave them as we found them.